koinotice/genv/README.md

 ## Pro Tip

+_Lowcal_ stands on the shoulders of giants.
 This is a tool for convenience, and it should not be used to substitute knowledge of how to use Docker, Docker Compose, or any of the related tools.

 ## Requirements